Pororari River: Tracks

 The Pororari River Track starts at the Paparoa National Park Visitor Centre.
 Walkers walk along State Highway 6 (SH6) for 1 km and then follow the Pororari River on its true-left through the gorge.
 Just upstream of the gorge, the track ends and meets the Inland Pack Track that also crosses the Pororari River near this junction.
 The Pororari River Track is often walked as a loop track, with the Inland Pack Track going south, Waikori Road which runs alongside the Punakaiki River and SH6 completing the loop.
 DOC suggests to allow three hours for the 11 km loop.

-Another loop track is formed by walking the Pororari River Track and then walking the Inland Pack Track north, and the back towards the coast via Bullock Creek Road which follows Bullock Creek.
+Another loop track is formed by walking the Pororari River Track and then walking the Inland Pack Track north, and then back towards the coast via Bullock Creek Road which follows Bullock Creek.
 To complete the loop, walkers follow SH6 for 1 km back to the visitor centre.
 This 15 km loop should take five to six hours to walk.

 The Pororari River is also followed by the new Paparoa Track, the newest Great Walk.
 The Paparoa Track was built as a memorial to the 2010 Pike River Mine disaster and can be used by both walkers and mountain bikers.
 Walkers reach the Pororari River on their third day and descend towards the coast.
 At the junction with the Inland Pack Track, walkers continue via the Pororari River Track whilst mountain bikers continue towards Waikori Road; biking on the Pororari River Track is not permitted.